umass-gis/metadata-scripts/mergeCSVs/README.md

 # Merge CSVs
-This Python script merges two CSVs based on a common field, `mods_ID`.
+This Python script merges three CSVs based on a common field, `mods_ID`.
 The script is is designed to merge the output from `extractXMLToCSVGetGeoNames.py` with additional metadata from the [UMass Amherst MacConnell Aerial Photo collection](https://credo.library.umass.edu/view/collection/mufs190).

 These are the output fields:
 * `mods_ID` - input to `dct_identifier_sm`